MakeSchool-Tutorials/Git-to-Know-Branching/P00-Branching/content.md

 Write that fancy new feature, fix that bug, experiment; it's showtime!

 > [action]
 > Create a new file.
 Add some code.
 We trust you --- you've been doing this a while!
+For example, I added a file named `test.js` to my directory.
 >
 > Once complete, run the following commands to add and commit your changeset to your local repository.
 >